austinthaldorfhuelsbeck/cv/readme.md

 - Enhanced system security and managed the school's network infrastructure using PowerShell, C#, and bash scripting.
 - Directed the maintenance and optimization of all technology systems, ensuring high availability and security.

-**Developer**
+**Developer, Self-Initiated Project**

-Vowsuite, Self-Initiated Project
+Vowsuite

 _Fall 2023 - Present_

-- Developing a CRM and website builder for wedding industry professionals using Next.js, Prisma, Planetscale, and Tailwind.
+- Developing a CRM and website builder customized for wedding industry professionals.
-- Implementing cutting-edge frameworks and libraries to deliver a highly customizable and user-friendly platform.
+- Implementing cutting-edge frameworks and libraries to deliver a highly customizable and user-friendly platform that can scale while maintaining stability.

 **Developer, Freelance**